Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Now that you’ve got an SBOM, what’s next?
 A logical next step would be to integrate with your build pipeline to have SBOMs generated automatically.
 In fact, there could be more than one location where it makes sense to generate SBOMs such as build time and after a container is built or during a release process.

 The SBOMs then could be scanned for license compliance and continuously for vulnerabilities.
-In fact, if you are using GitHub Actions, there are a couple actions to do just that: sbom-action to generate SBOMs using Syft and scan-action to perform vulnerability scanning.
+In fact, if you are using GitHub Actions, there are a couple actions to do just that: sbom-action to generate SBOMs using Syft and scan-action to perform container vulnerability scanning.
 For a few repositories, it’s very simple to set these up but might be challenging when there are a lot of repositories to keep track of.

 Managing SBOMs at scale